Peria Jerry: Professional career

-Drawing comparisons to Vonnie Holliday and Cory Redding, Jerry was commonly ranked as the second-best defensive tackle available in the 2009 NFL Draft, behind only Boston College′s B. J. Raji.
-He was drafted in the first round with the 24th overall pick by the Atlanta Falcons.
+Drawing comparisons to Vonnie Holliday and Cory Redding, Jerry was commonly ranked as the second-best defensive tackle available in the 2009 NFL draft, behind only Boston College's B. J. Raji.
+He was selected in the first round with the 24th overall pick by the Atlanta Falcons.

 Jerry was signed to a five-year contract by the Falcons on July 30, 2009.
 He competed with Trey Lewis to replace Grady Jackson, who was not re-signed by the Falcons, at defensive tackle.

 Peria Jerry suffered a major knee injury on September 20, 2009, which caused him to miss the remainder of the 2009 season.

 In 2010, he came back from injury, and played in all 16 games.
 However, he lost his starting job to rookie DT Corey Peters.

 On July 31, 2014, Jerry announced his retirement from the NFL.

 NFL statistics

 Personal

 Peria Jerry is the older brother of former NFL player John Jerry.